Signal generator: Computer programs

 Computer programs can be used to generate arbitrary waveforms on a general-purpose computer and output the waveform via an output interface.
 Such programs may be provided commercially or be freeware.
 Simple systems use a standard computer sound card as output device, limiting the accuracy of the output waveform and limiting frequency to lie within the audio-frequency band.

 Video signal generator

 A video signal generator is a device which outputs predetermined video and/or television waveforms, and other signals used to stimulate faults in, or aid in parametric measurements of, television and video systems.
 There are several different types of video signal generators in widespread use.
 Regardless of the specific type, the output of a video generator will generally contain synchronization signals appropriate for television, including horizontal and vertical sync pulses (in analog) or sync words (in digital).
-Generators of composite video signals (such as NTSC and PAL) will also include a colorburst signal as part of the output.
+Generators of composite video signals (such as NTSC and PAL) will also include a color burst signal as part of the output.
 Video signal generators are available for a wide variety of applications and for a wide variety of digital formats; many of these also include audio generation capability (as the audio track is an important part of any video or television program or motion picture).